 - Tackle impairment within commercial fleets, including driver health checks and technology that prevents and warns of impaired driving.

-- Educate law-abiding drivers about how to avoid low-level driver impairment and inattention, which can also cause crashes
+- Educate law-abiding drivers about how to avoid low-level driver impairment, which can also cause crashes

 Visit our Driving for Zero campaign pages